samarjeet2780/Portfolio-Website/README.md

 # 🌐 Samarjeet Singh's Portfolio

-Welcome to my personal portfolio website! 🚀 This website showcases my skills, experience, and projects as a **Software Developer** and **Data Analyst**.
+Welcome to my personal portfolio website! 🚀 This website showcases my skills, experience, and projects as a **Software Developer**.
 Built with modern web technologies, it provides a smooth and interactive user experience.

 ## 📌 Live Demo
 🔗 **Check it out here:** (https://main.d2iut6eociroq0.amplifyapp.com/)